Table of Contents

 Instructions

-• Season steaks with ¼ teaspoon salt and ¼ teaspoon pepper and set aside.
+• Season steaks with ½ teaspoon salt and ¼ teaspoon pepper.
+Set aside.

-• In a shallow dish, combine flour, 1 teaspoon pepper, 1 teaspoon garlic powder, ½ teaspoon onion powder and mix.
+• In a shallow dish, combine flour, 1 teaspoon pepper, 1 teaspoon garlic powder, and ½ teaspoon onion powder.
+Mix.
 In a shallow bowl, add beaten eggs.

 • Dredge seasoned steaks in flour, then into the egg mixture and back into the flour.
 Place on a paper towel-lined plate.

 • In a large skillet over medium-high heat, add lard.
-Fry steaks in hot lard for 3-4 minutes on each side, or until golden brown (meat should have internal temp of 145°F).
-Place back onto plate.
+Fry steaks in hot lard for 3-4 minutes on each side, or until golden brown (meat should have an internal temperature of 145°F).
+Place back onto the plate.

 • Make gravy by removing all but 3 tablespoons of fat from the skillet.
 Add 3 tablespoons of dredging flour into the fat and cook over medium heat for 1-2 minutes, scraping up all bits from the skillet.